 The issue of diversity

-Such statistics highlight the urgent need for blind recruitment, or other strategic steps to address the issue of unconscious bias within the recruitment sector in the US.
+Such statistics highlight the urgent need for blind recruitment or other strategic steps to address the issue of unconscious bias within the recruitment sector in the US.
 However, it is also an issue on the other side of the Atlantic.
-Its necessity in the UK is highlighted in the below infographic made by Market Inspector, which details ethnic diversity in Britain.
-BME (black and minority ethic) citizens only make up 10% of the workforce, with even fewer holding top management positions.
+Its necessity in the UK is highlighted in the below infographic by Market Inspector, which details ethnic diversity in Britain.
+BME (black and minority ethnic) citizens only make up 10% of the workforce, with even fewer holding top management positions.

 (Source: Market Inspector)